pzheng2/Capstone-Twitter/README.md

 - Add validation for restaurant address
 - Make RestaurantForm's underscore methods private
 - Decide if you want to change the state attributes to instance variables in the map component
+- Add hovering over restaurant names display the info window on the corresponding marker

 ## Implementation Timeline